-- Candidates are assessed on the basis of their skills such as general knowledge, critical powers of assimilation, balance of judgment & alertness of mind, integrity of character, ability for social cohesion, initiative and capability for leadership etc.
+- Candidates are assessed on the basis of their skills such as general knowledge, critical powers of assimilation, the balance of judgment & alertness of mind, the integrity of character, the ability for social cohesion, initiative and capability for leadership etc.

 - For Final admission candidates should secure the minimum qualifying marks separately in :

 - Computer-based examination as fixed at the commission’s discretion.

 - Personality Test

 - The qualified candidates are selected on the basis of total marks secured by them in the Written Examination and the Personality Test.

 - The final allocation/selection will be made as per the number of vacancies available.

 The examination for the post of a medical officer, Combined Medical Services (CMS) is conducted by Union Public Service Commission (UPSC).
 Candidates must have passed the written and practical examination of MBBS examination of final year.
 The maximum age required for UPSC CMS is 32 years.
 The selection for the post of CMS is done in 2 stages which are written examination and personality test or interview round.
 Before the interview round, document verification round is also conducted to check the eligibility of the candidates.